paritytech/metadata-portal/docs/NOTES.md

 1. Obtains a list of unsigned QR image files in `public/qr`
 2. Iterates through the list of unsigned QR image files
     a.
 Prompts user to select an unsigned QR image file to sign
     b.
-Displays preview of the selected file to scan with parity signer app
+Displays preview of the selected file to scan with Parity Signer mobile app
         i.
-Mac preview is unable to display the `.apng` QR image file for the metadata - this can be opened with Google Chrome
+On macOS, the Preview app is able to display the `.png` QR image file but is unable to display the `.apng` QR video file for the metadata - this can be opened with Google Chrome
     c.
-Opens the Camera to scan the signed chain spec or metadata produced by parity signer
+Opens the Camera to scan the signed chain spec or metadata produced by Parity Signer mobile app
     d.
 Deposits the signed chain spec or metadata as a QR image file in `public/qr`

 ## Verifier